By Arthur Kezian

 Tooth brushing requires some basics.
 You’d think everyone knows how to brush their teeth but wait until you read some of these dental health statistics!
 A whopping 90% of people don’t know how to brush their teeth, at least in a way that is beneficial to their dental health.
 A good number will spend up to ten minutes brushing their teeth; others will spend seconds while a majority will scrub their teeth with a vengeance.

-While it is important to keep your teeth clean at all times, you should note that exerting excessive force on them can cause serious problems.
+While it is important to keep your teeth clean at all times, it is also important to know proper brushing techniques.
+You should note that exerting excessive force on them can cause serious problems.
 The first problem that arises is the eating away of the enamel by the brush.
 Enamel is the second hardest element after diamond but you’d be surprised that 70% of brushers exert enough pressure on their teeth to wear the enamel off.

 Vigorous brushing can cause damage